migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

-Q3 Review Draft:
+Q3 Review:

-This quarter focused on key marketing campaigns, designing graphics, partnerships, and competitor testing.
-I led campaigns for #cryptoisboring with Band Protocol, Three Sigma, Blockscout, Layer Zero, Kings and Quests, ONE Show, Flappyh1, and internal projects like Hod1, Human Protocol, GX.Country, TGI Podcasts, 1bot, and 1Market.
+This quarter was focused on key marketing campaigns, partnerships, designing graphics, and competitor testing.
+I led co-marketing campaigns for Three Sigma, Blockscout, Layer Zero, Kings and Quests, ONE Show, Flappyh1, #cryptoisboring with Band Protocol and internal projects like Hod1, Human Protocol, GX.Country, TGI Podcasts, 1bot, and 1Market.
 These campaigns generated 833,000 impressions and raised engagement by 4% from last quarter, reaching a total engagement rate of 3.9%.

 I also revised the 1bot user guide and actively assisted with onboarding community members.
 I worked 1-on-1 with users, guiding them through the process of purchasing ONE and utilizing 1bot, while keeping them engaged in the ONE Bot Love group.
 Additionally, I tested competitor products like Hamster Kombat, Polymarket, and Pump.fun to contribute insights, questions, and commentary for our 2025 Roadmap.

 ---